ITL Fellowship Projects

 - Curriculum interventions for student success: what can we do to address differential attainment and completion?

 Fellows are expected to deliver a change that provides a tangible benefit to our students.
-To that end, appointed Fellows will be supported in embedding a Theory of Change approach from the outset of each project, ensuring concrete action plans and monitoring/impact plans can be developed and implemented effectively.
+To that end, appointed Fellows will be supported in embedding a Theory of Change approach from the outset, ensuring concrete action plans and continued evaluation to support effective implementation with impact.
 This approach ensures that projects have clear goals, measurable outcomes, and a robust framework for evaluating their impact on student experience and learning.

 How to apply

-ITL Fellows will be appointed to lead a project in each of the priority areas through a competitive process.
-The role is expected to open for applications in early January 2025.
-Applications should be submitted via the University's standard recruitment process.
-Interviews will take place in late January/early Februrary 2025.
-There will be six roles available.
+ITL Fellows will be appointed to each of priority area through a competitive process.
+Applications should be submitted via the University's internal jobs website.

-Further information and answers to frequently asked questions will be added below as soon as it becomes available.
+Further information and answers to frequently asked questions will be added below to help and guide you through the recruitment process.

 Frequently asked questions